-Race InfoOne mile is the trip for this Group 1 contest which offers a total of £523,750 in prize money.
+1m is the trip for this Group 1 Classic contest which this year offers £250,000 in guaranteed prize money.
 The ground at the track is currently described as good to firm, which may be of a slight advantage to the speed horses in the field and is unlikely to change between now and race day.

 |Going||Distance||Grade||Prize Money||Runners||EW Terms|